VPRL/Virginia-Philosophy-Reality-Lab/.github/ISSUE_TEMPLATE/Beta_Test.md

 *Push Study*
 - [ ] You stopped the train with a Barrel
 - [ ] You did nothing and the five people died 🤯
-- [ ] You did nothing ahd the five people lived 🐛
+- [ ] You did nothing and the five people lived 🐛

 ### Study Outcome ###